castframework/cast1/packages/cast/oracle-clients/README.md

-# Forge Oracle
+# CAST Oracles

-NodeJS Oracle to interact with Forge Smart Contracts on Blockchains.
+NodeJS Oracle to interact with Smart Contracts on Blockchains.
 Only Ethereum is supported at the moment.
 It can:
 - Listen to blockchain events
 - Send transactions to blockchain